vakisialiou/english/l22/README.md

 4. I know more, but I understand less.
    - The more I know, the less I understand.
 5. If you use more electricity, your bill will be higher.
-   - The more electricity you use, the higher bill will you have.
+   - The more electricity you use, the higher bill will be.
 6. Kate had to wait a long time and became more and more impatient.
    - The longer time Kate wait, the more impatient she became.